 We operate under a written Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
-Upon employment with us, all employees are required to affirm in writing their receipt and review of the Code of Business Conduct and Ethics and their compliance with its provisions.
+Upon employment with us and annually thereafter, all employees are required to affirm in writing their receipt and review of the Code of Business Conduct and Ethics and their compliance with its provisions.
 In addition, we maintain policies that prohibit employee and director hedging of Company securities, including shares of our common stock.

-Our Code of Business Conduct and Ethics can be accessed under the "Investor Relations" and "Corporate Governance" links on our website at www.lgihomes.com.
+Our Code of Business Conduct and Ethics was amended in January 2020.
+The amended Code of Business Conduct and Ethics and a summary of those amendments can be accessed under the "Investor Relations" and "Corporate Governance" links on our website at www.lgihomes.com.
 We intend to satisfy any disclosure requirements pursuant to Item 5.05 of Form 8-K and NASDAQ rules regarding any amendment to, or waiver from, certain provisions of our Code of Business Conduct and Ethics by posting such information on our website.